coH4n/Notes/Web/Virtualization.md

 I should note here that many people are under the impression that hypervisors are free.
 While it's true you can install the hypervisor on ten servers for free, you'll need a management console to configure them, and you will have to pay for a licensed one.
 In a very simple way, this is how I would explain a Type 1 hypervisor.

 ### ADVANTAGES ###

 **TYPE 1 ADVANTAGES:**

 **It is generally faster than Type 2.** The reason for this is that Type 1 hypervisors have direct access to the underlying physical host's resources, such as the CPU, RAM, storage, and network interfaces.
 Therefore, the latency of Type 1 hypervisors is lower compared to Type 2.

 **More resource-rich.** The Type 1 hypervisor does not need to share its core resources with a host operating system.
 This allows it to access a greater amount of CPU, RAM, storage, and network bandwidth.
 This feature also contributes to the performance of the Type 1 hypervisor.

+**More secure.** Because there is no host operating system in a Type 1 hypervisor deployment, the attack surface of this deployment is much smaller than that of Type 2.
+This also means there will be significantly fewer security vulnerabilities that threat actors can exploit.

+**More stable.** The absence of a host operating system also eliminates problems related to the host operating system that could affect the performance and availability of the virtual machines running on the hypervisor.